BRAC USA is a leading global nonprofit empowering people and communities living in poverty.

 From homeless to small business leader: Kumba's story of resilience

-When Kumba was 61 years old, she became the sole caregiver to her eight grandchildren without a job.
-For years, they were homeless and often went hungry.
+When Kumba was 61 years old, she became the sole caregiver to her eight grandchildren, even though she was without a job.
+They were homeless and often went hungry.
 One day, a relative offered his small shelter.
 With a roof over their heads, they survived on cassava and selling firewood.
 When BRAC launched the Ultra-Poor Graduation program in her community, Kumba took a leap of faith.
 Through BRAC, she gained training and support to start a business.
 Now, she has been able to save, invest in her home, provide nourishing meals, and send her grandkids to school.